NicoHeatingBTC/home-bitcoin-immersion-mining-system/README.md

 ![Overview of Plumbing](photos/plumbingoverview.png)

-There are also safety system in place for the miners.
+There are also safety systems in place for the miners.

 For example, if the miners are circulating heat through the house and the boiler circulator pump also turns on, the mining system will automatically exhaust, as to not put the heat from the boiler into the immersion system and heating up the machines.

-For the exhaust side, this is its own seperate hydronic system.
+For the exhaust side, this is its own separate hydronic system.
 Instead of only water, it is filled with a glycol/water mixture, so that it will not freeze in the winter.
 This system has its own circulating pump which goes to the Fog Hashing radiator outside.
 This radiator has its own power and temperature sensors, and it is able to control the speed of the fans to match what is needed for the heat input.
 To make this system easier for myself, I utilized PEX-A piping, which was nice to not need to solder copper pipes.
 One of the other safety systems is a temperature controller on the final output of the oil line.
 If this ever becomes too hot, the system will turn on the exhaust if it is off.

 ## Electrical